 Although this fatalistic view is demanded by every lower court which has considered the issue, it is fortunately the opposite of the position taken by the Supreme Court.
-SCOTUS said that when it is established what now has been unanimously established by every category of court-recognized fact finders, then the 14th Amendment, instead of protecting a mother's right to murder, must require states to outlaw abortion.
+SCOTUS said that when it is established what now has been unanimously established by every category of courtrecognized fact finders, then the 14th Amendment, instead of protecting a mother's right to murder, must require states to outlaw abortion.

 This constraint on reason has stifled the ability of states to even state what their real legitimate state interest is.
-Not only because Casey threatens states that their regulation will not be allowed if part of their motive is to save unborn people, but also because it is legally awkward strict review applicable where, for example, economic legislation is at for an "informed consent" defense, for example, to cite the evidence that abortion is legally recognizable as killing people, and then to ask only for "informed consent".
+Not only because Casey threatens states that their regulation will not be allowed if part of their motive is to save unborn people, but also because it is legally awkward strict review applicable where, for example, economic legislation is at issue."
+Courts must go beyond that to "consider whether any burden imposed on abortion access is 'undue."

+for an "informed consent" defense, for example, to cite the evidence that abortion is legally recognizable as killing people, and then to ask only for "informed consent".
 So states are pressured to limit any "finding of facts" to some other goal that restricts abortion as little as possible.